rodrigonh/core-app/README.md

 the setting is currently based on DE (germany), which is hardcoded in the client atm.
 I'll change that in the future. sorry :)

-all Spotify Web API queries are appended with &country=DE to prevent "Song is not available in your Country", but that does not work all the time. (maybe Spotify has a Cache and the Song has been removed)
+all Spotify Web API queries are appended with country=DE and available_market=DE to prevent "Song is not available in your Country" ~~but that does not work all the time. (maybe Spotify has a Cache and the Song has been removed)~~

 but the app should work anyway.